Index

 You can select multiple options from the drop-down list.

-This shows a list of variants for the allele frequency data selected on the Allele Frequency Data screen.
+This shows a list of variants for the allele frequency data selected on the Specifying Search Conditions screen.

 ・If a variant does not exist in a biobank, the Alt allele frequency will display "N/A".